simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 In most modern terminals, you can also control hledger-ui with a mouse or touchpad as follows:

-- Use mouse wheel or trackpad slide to scroll lists up and down
+- Use mouse wheel or trackpad to scroll lists up and down
 - Left click on list items to go deeper (like `RIGHT`)
-- Left click on the left-most column go back (like `LEFT`)
+- Left click on the left-most column go back (like `LEFT`).

 # SCREENS